jackocnr/intl-tel-input/README.md

 **autoPlaceholder**
 Type: `String` Default: `"polite"`
-Specify one of `"off"`, `"polite"`, or `"aggressive"`.
-Unless `"off"`, this will set the input's placeholder to an example number for the selected country.
-You can specify the number type using the `numberType` option.
-If you specify `"polite"` and there is already a placeholder attribute set on the input then that will take precedence.
+Set the input's placeholder to an example number for the selected country (you can specify the number type using the `numberType` option).
+By default it is set to `"polite"`, which means it will only set it if the input doesn't already have a placeholder attribute.
+You can also set it to `"aggressive"`, which will replace any existing placeholder, or `"off"`.
 Requires the `utilsScript` option.

 **customPlaceholder**
 Type: `Function` Default: `null`